hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 Table 33.
 The rough pipe used in the Shubert investigation had a relative roughness factor, ε/D of about 0.0022.
 Reference 12b of Section VI. should be consulted for information on the variation of the resistance coefficients with variation in the Reynolds Number.

-The resistance to flow caused by a sudden enlargement may be computed from the equation:
+The resistance to flow (head loss) caused by a sudden enlargement may be computed from the equation:

 =+=
 <span class= equation-label >(5)</span>